modehnal/modehnal.github.io/README.md

         ' ... = context.sandbox.get_application(..., desktop_file_name="", desktop_file_path="")
     ```

-    This concludes the `before_all` function and this setup will most likely never change apart from '.desktop' file changes, in such case you would need to do minor changes to parameters.
+    This concludes the `before_all` function and this setup will most likely never change apart from `.desktop` file changes, in such case you would need to do minor changes to parameters.

     In the full example you can also see try/except usage.
 That is for recovery.
 Some issues can be fixed while running.
+We also need a way to end gracefully so that our data is loaded to the HTML page and not thrown away in case of a problem.

   - #### Before Scenario

-    Now for the behave's `before_scenario` function that gets executed before each test, this is where most of the work will be done by qecore's `sandbox`.
+    Now for the `behave`'s `before_scenario` function that gets executed before each test, this is where most of the work will be done by `qecore`'s `sandbox`.
 But all the user needs to do is to call this method and that is all.
 Nothing more, nothing less.

     ```python